unbreakabl3/unbreakabl3.github.io/_posts/2024-03-24-vrbt-how-to-setup-workstation.md

 - Generate a key to sign the toolchain.
 Replace the values with yours.

-> It's essential to note that the `emailAddress` should NOT be EMPTY.
+> It's essential to note that the `emailAddress` should NOT be empty.
 Otherwise, the vRO import will break with a '400 OK' error
 {: .prompt-info }

 ```shell